HorzaGobuchul/Amateur-Voat-Enhancements/README.md

 AVE is a light Enhancement Suite for Voat.co.

 It is a userscript written for [GreaseMonkey](http://www.greasespot.net/).
+[TamperMonkey version for Chrome](https://github.com/HorzaGobuchul/AVE-for-Chrome)

 # Features:
 #### All css modifications support both Dark and Light themes.